top of page

 If your child turns three between May 1st and August 31st they can receive extended services through the summer months until school begins again.

 Magnet schools should follow the same rules as normal public schools.
 If your child requires school placement for their IEP they can get placed at a magnet school just like they would any other public school.
 If your child does not require placement you can choose to apply to a magnet school just like any other student.
-For selective enrollment schools, including charter schools, the same placement roles apply.
+For selective enrollment schools, the same placement roles apply.
 If a child does not require placement they can apply the same way other students do.

 What are the criteria for the different environments?